dbashford/mimosa/README.md

-mimosa - a modern browser development toolkit
+Mimosa - a modern browser development toolkit
 ======

 Mimosa is a browser development toolkit, targeted at folks using meta-languages like CoffeeScript or SASS, or micro-templating libraries like Dust and Handlebars.
 The toolkit is opinionated towards the use of [RequireJS](http://requirejs.org/) for dependency management, and comes bundled with useful tools like coffee/jshint to improve code quality and livereload to speed up development.